2020 Hackberry Hill Science Fair

 - Research - this type of project presents something you learned about science from books, websites, etc. (the difference between "research" and an "experiment" is that an experiment involves collecting your own data)

-All students will present their findings using a tri-fold posterboard.
+All students will present their findings by creating a display on a tri-fold posterboard.
 Students should ask Ms. Riley (5th grade teacher) for a posterboard.
 See the "ideas" page in the menu for examples of posters that students have presented in previous years.

 This year we will again offer after-school workshops with professional scientists and engineers to help you find a cool project and develop it.
 Watch for more details in January.